Jan's Working with Windows:

 selected in the folder tree.

 - The part of a file's name that follows the dot. filename.extension Most extensions are 3 characters long.
+Some are 4 characters, like .html for some web pages.

 Especially useful for images.
 Arranged alphabetically across the window.